-Without treatment, high blood pressure can cause serious health complications, including:
+Without treatment, high blood pressure can cause serious health complications, including stroke, aneurysm, arrhythmia, heart attack, heart failure, heart disease, and kidney disease.

 Dr. Stevanovic diagnoses high blood pressure during your physical exam.
-A trained hypertension specialist, Dr. Stevanovic works closely with you to develop a comprehensive whole-body strategy to manage your condition, even if you have high blood pressure that’s very high or difficult to control.
+A trained hypertension specialist, he works closely with you to develop a comprehensive whole-body strategy to manage your condition, even if you have blood pressure that’s very high or difficult to control.

 Your treatment might include:

-Work with a specialist who is trained to manage your high blood pressure — call Ithaca Primary Care or schedule an appointment with Dr. Stevanovic online today.
+Work with a specialist trained to manage your high blood pressure — call Ithaca Primary Care or schedule an appointment online today.